jbirddog/blue/README.md

 ## Building

-Install [fasm v1](https://flatassembler.net/) then run `make` or `make -s -j 8`.
-Once finished `./bin/blue` will be available along with bytecode files in `./obj`. `./bin/btv` can be used to view any file in `./obj` that is passed via stdin. `./bin/examples` contains example binaries built with Blue.
+Blue is written in Blue and is bootstrapped using fasm.
+To build install [fasm v1](https://flatassembler.net/) then run `make` or `make -s -j 8`.
+Once finished `./bin/blue` will be available along with bytecode files in `./obj` and some example binaries in `./bin/examples`.

-It is worth poking around in the `bin` directories and noting the size of the binaries.

 ## Running